Amazon or Ebay – Which is Better?

 Summed up: You’ll have less trouble with buyers because Amazon buyers have more trust in what they’re getting.

 3. Amazon Makes Buying Easy for the Customer

 Amazon’s buying process is simple, you press the ad to cart button, and check out and your done.

 With eBay, the customer has to be rerouted to PayPal right in the middle of the buying process.
 Talk about a pain.

 Not only do they have to log in to eBay, but they’ve got to log into PayPal just to buy and pay you for the item.

 This means buyers can drop out of the sales process, and they do.
 Ebay ads an extra step and an extra password to remember and it slows down or even stops the sales process.

-**Note, Ebay is in the process of changing this, and with good reason.**
+**Update, Ebay is in the process of improving this.